 History of the Hope Chest

-The hope chest has been referred to as many things, including a dowry chest, trousseau chest, and a glory box.
-No matter what it’s called, this tried-and-true treasure has evolved over time to remain a favorite piece of furniture.
+The hope chest has been referred to as many things, including a dowry chest, a trousseau chest, and a glory box.
+No matter what it’s called, this tried-and-true treasure has evolved to remain a favorite piece of furniture.

 The hope chest dates back centuries, revealing a rich and fascinating history.
 It originated at a time when marriage included the exchange of property between families.
 The idea of the hope chest was brought to America in the 18th century by waves of European immigrants, including the German settlers that would come to be called Pennsylvania Dutch.
 Amish settlers had a long tradition of simply crafted chests with ornately painted decorations.